Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Numerical implementation

-Fig.~\ref{fig:epsilon_GSN_UP} shows the residual $\varepsilon$ for the numerical \gls{GSN} UP solutions in Fig.~\ref{fig:Xup_vs_Phiup} (with $s=-2,\ell=2,m=2$, and $a/M=0.7$), for both $M\omega=0.5$ and $M\omega = 1$.
-We see that the residuals are indeed very small, and stay roughly at $\varepsilon \approx 10^{-12}$, which is the absolute and relative tolerance given to the \gls{ODE} solver.
+Figure~\ref{fig:epsilon_GSN_UP} shows the residual $\varepsilon$, defined in Eq.~\eqref{eq:numerical_residual}, for the numerical \gls{GSN} UP solutions in Fig.~\ref{fig:Xup_vs_Phiup} (with $s=-2,\ell=2,m=2$, and $a/M=0.7$), for both $M\omega=0.5$ and $M\omega = 1$.\footnote{Note that the second derivatives are computed using \gls{AD} on the numerical solution interpolants, instead of using a finite difference method that would introduce extra numerical artifacts.} We see that the residuals are indeed very small and stay roughly at $\varepsilon \approx 10^{-12}$, which is the absolute and relative tolerance given to the \gls{ODE} solver.
 As for the numerical \gls{GSN} IN solutions, the residuals are similar to that for the UP solutions.

-The scaled Wronskian $\mathcal{W}_{X}$ (c.f.
-Eq.~\eqref{eq:WX_def}) can be used as a sanity check.
-Using again the numerical solutions in Fig.~\ref{fig:Xup_vs_Phiup} for the UP solution and Fig.~\ref{fig:Xin_vs_Phiin} for the IN solution with $M\omega = 0.5$ and $M\omega = 1$, we evaluate the magnitude of the complex scaled Wronskian $|\mathcal{W}_{X}|$, which should be constant, at four different values of $r_{*}/M = -50,0,50,1000$ respectively.
-The scaled Wronskian can also be computed using the asymptotic amplitudes at infinity (c.f.
-Eq.~\eqref{eq:WX_at_inf}) and at the horizon (c.f.
-Eq.~\eqref{eq:WX_at_hor}) respectively.
-The values are tabulated in Tab.~\ref{tab:scaledWX}.
-We see that the scaled Wronskians computed from the numerical solutions for the two values of $M\omega$ are indeed constant, at least up to the eleventh digit, across the integration domain $r_{*} \in [-50M, 1000M]$.
+The scaled Wronskian $\mathcal{W}_{X}$ [cf. Eq.~\eqref{eq:WX_def}] can be used as a sanity check.
+Using again the numerical solutions in Fig.~\ref{fig:Xup_vs_Phiup} for the UP solution and Fig.~\ref{fig:Xin_vs_Phiin} for the IN solution with $M\omega = 0.5$ and $M\omega = 1$, we evaluate the magnitude of the complex scaled Wronskian $|\mathcal{W}_{X}|$, which should be constant, at four different values of $r_{*}/M = -50,0,50,1000$, respectively.
+The scaled Wronskian can also be computed using the asymptotic amplitudes at infinity [cf. Eq.~\eqref{eq:WX_at_inf}] and at the horizon [cf. Eq.~\eqref{eq:WX_at_hor}], respectively.
+The values are tabulated in Table~\ref{tab:scaledWX}.
+We see that the scaled Wronskians computed from the numerical solutions for the two values of $M\omega$ are indeed constant, at least up to the 11th digit, across the integration domain $r_{*} \in [-50M, 1000M]$.
 This means that our method for solving \gls{GSN} functions are numerically stable.
 The agreement of the scaled Wronskian evaluated at different locations in the integration domain and that evaluated using the asymptotic amplitudes at both boundaries also implies that our procedure of extracting incidence and reflection amplitudes from numerical solutions works.